TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 Sometimes though it does not make sense to generate a complete object just to be able to use a function of a class.
 For this php offers the possibility to directly access Properties and Methods.
-These are then referred to as :class:`static Properties` respectively :class:`static Methods`.
+These are then referred to as :php:`static Properties` respectively :php:`static Methods`.
 Take as a rule of thumb: static Properties are necessary every time two instances of a class are to have a common Property.
 Static Methods are often used for function libraries.